richardmiller-zz/BehatSpec/README.md

 * Creates specs for any missing classes encountered when running behat
 * Adds examples for any missing methods encountered when running behat
+* Executes the phpspec run command after this to add the described class/method

 It provides an extension for PhpSpec and an extension for Behat.
 Both need to be enabled for the full functionality.